 Relating the results to the CBD process, higher Cu/(Cu+Zn) produces better conductivity but decreases the transparency.
-The definition of FOM (Eq.
+The definition of FOM in Eq.
 (1) emphasizes transparency, thus films with Cu/(Cu+Zn)=0.65 yield higher FOMs in general.
-It is also interesting that high FOMs obtained in the range 60-100 min of reaction time.
-In our previous work, film thickness tends to be increased smoothly after 60 min29, we thus assumed that longer reaction time could cause poor quality growth on surface, which influences both film conductivity and transparency.
-Further, FOMs decrease with higher Na2EDTA concentration, which may because of poor film quality and nonuniformity,36 as will be revealed in our case by AFM, discussed below.
+It is also interesting that high FOMs are mostly obtained with shorter reaction times.
+In our previous work, the film growth rate slowed after 60 min;29 it appears to be the case that longer reaction times cause poor quality growth on the surface, which negatively influences both film conductivity and transparency.
+Also, FOMs decrease with higher Na2EDTA concentrations, which may because of poor film quality and nonuniformity,36 as will be revealed by AFM, discussed below.